Zequez/logseq-vault/pages/Unblock Third Eye.md

 title:: Unblock Third Eye

 -
 - Ability to perceive beyond the limitations of this reality.
+The ability of [[Vision]].
+-
 - Intellect is overpowering Intuition.
 The Intellectual Body is overpowering the Emotional / Energetic / Physical Body.
 The Masculine Part of Our Brain is overpowering the Feminine Part of Our Brain.
 - Third eye is activated through the equilibrium of these 2 hemispheres.
 Either way we are unbalanced (either one overpowering the other), and won't be able to create the equilibrium that takes the Third Eye to open.
 - In the intellect driven world of [[Patriarchy]] the [[Masculine]] hemisphere is overpowering the [[Femenine]] one.
 Our Intellect is overpowering our Intuition.